ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

 **IMPORTANT NOTE:**

+The provided bundle does NOT work out of the box.
+You need to modify the configuration files in the provided bundle before trying to start the server.
+Please read the instructions and configure all the components in the package.
 In the following instructions, the ndex account is used to run tomcat server (and thereby the NDEx REST server) and all files are configured with the ndex user as owner.
 The tomcat start and stop scripts